Arabian-vACC/library/docs/aerodrome/ras al khaimah/gmp.md

 - ATIS letter & QNH

 ### 2.2.2 Information contained in a departure clearance
-- Callsign;
+- Callsign
-- Destination;
+- Destination
-- Departure procedure;
+- Departure procedure
-- Initially cleared altitude;
+- Initially cleared altitude
 - Assigned SSR code

 GMC shall obtain a full readback of the clearance.
 If the pilot does not report the current ATIS letter on first contact, GMC shall pass the current ATIS letter and QNH.